 Whether you live in a city or just visit on rare occasions, there is always the possibility of being stuck in an urban survival situation in case of a collapse or disaster.
 So how do you survive?
 If you live there, you should have preps and know the area well.

 You should know where water is available.
 This could include ponds, fountains, streams and reservoirs.
-If you are counting on these types of water sources, read the following link The Hazards of Urban Water Sources, to keep yourself safe.
-Many multiple story buildings have hundreds of gallons of water trapped in their plumbing systems, you just have to know how to access it.
+Many multiple-story buildings have hundreds of gallons of water trapped in their plumbing systems, you just have to know how to access it.
 Your urban survival kit should include a Sillcock key, or at least pliers or vise grips.
 Sillcock Keys, The key to Finding Water In the Cities.
 A Sillcock key will let you turn on many taps that are missing the handle.

 One water source that you need to avoid in many areas is fire sprinkler systems.
 In cold areas, they may contain antifreeze, which will kill you.
 If you live or work in a high rise or multi story building, make friends with the maintenance people and show an interest in how the building functions.
 Learn about the water system and how access it.

 Food may be more available than many people think in the early stages of a disaster.
 A friend of mine, who was broke, supplemented his food by hunting pigeons in the parks and on the roofs with a pellet pistol.
 City pigeons are not scared of people.
 Lots of wild food may be available in parks and vacate lots, if you know what you are looking for.